Beakerboy/VBA-SQL-Library/README.md

 Set MyDatabase = New SQLDatabase
 MyDatabase.DBType = "mssql"
 MyDatabase.DSN = "foodb"
 ```
+Several different types of database execution can occur:
+ * Execute(SQL) - Execute a statement (Insert or Update)
+ * InsertGetNewID(SQLInsert) - Insert a record, and return the new primary key
+ * Execute(SQLSelect, column) - Execute a statement and return a single value
+ * Execute(SQLSelect) Execute a statement and return an array of values

 ### Login Form
 This form can be displayed to ask for the database credentials.
 This avoids having to hard-code username and passwords in the scrips.